 If you have questions, be sure to write them down before you go into see the counselor.
 This also shows that you are thinking about your future and not just when you are asked about it.
 This sort of drive shows counselors that you care and will really pay off come time you need a recommendation letter.

-Also, make an effort to let your counselor know who you are.
+Also, as you prepare for college, make an effort to let your counselor know who you are.
 While they attempt to get to know all of their students, counselors see many students each day and it can be hard to keep track of them all.
 Make yourself stand out by sharing your interests, your summer plans and goals.
 When it comes time to ask for a recommendation letter, your counselor will have a wealth of information to work from.
 A generic letter is far less impressive than one with personal touches.

 It is also a good idea to bring along a notepad to your appointment.
 You’ll probably want to take a lot of notes.
 Keeping track of what your counselor says allows you to make better use of the time you spend together.
 You can better prepare yourself and come up with more detailed questions if you keep a record of the information you’ve already obtained.